Editorial and Business Advisory Board • Northwest Indiana Business Magazine

 Katie Holderby

-In her role at the forum, Katie Holderby partners with local economic development professionals and organizational leadership to exemplify the message that Northwest Indiana as the place to do business.
-By leveraging local partnerships, Katie is able to market the region as a whole to commercial brokers, site selectors and businesses.
+In her role at the Northwest Indiana Forum, Holderby partnered with local economic development professionals and organizational leadership to exemplify the message that Northwest Indiana as the place to do business.
+By leveraging local partnerships, Katie was able to market the Region as a whole to commercial brokers, site selectors and businesses.

 A graduate of Purdue University, she gained her marketing, administrative and event planning experience through her long tenure at the South Shore Convention and Visitors Authority where she spent more than 25 years in various roles.